Kaktushose/Notruf-Bot/README.md

 <a href="https://discord.gg/Ac2tRYG">
 <img src="https://discord.com/api/guilds/547006417542971393/embed.png" alt="discord">
 </a>
-# LanguageBot
+# Notruf Bot

 This bot was created specifically for the official Discord [server](https://discord.gg/Ac2tRYG) of the game [Notruf 112 - Die Feuerwehrsimulation 2](https://store.steampowered.com/app/785770/Notruf_112__Die_Feuerwehr_Simulation_2).
-It's only purpose is to add roles to users.
+It's only purpose is to add roles to users and to manage bug reports.

 - Use `/opt out <english|german>` to mute the english/german announcement channels